 Way to create space?
 Way to maintain space.
 You need a plan.

-A USB magnetic disk makes the most sense from 1 TB up as the disks are cheap.
+A USB magnetic disk makes the most sense for anything greater than 1 TB up as the disks are cheap.
 The Pi 3B, 3B+, and 4 can power a 2.5" disk.
 The Pi 4 can power 2 of those disks.
 Local office supply shops always have at least one brand on sale as there is so much competition.
-They may require a Y cable to run off USB 2 ports as USB 2 ports provide only half the power of USB 3 ports.
+For more than 5 TB of storage, you need 3.5" disks with external power.

 The biggest disadvantage of magnetic disks is the way they die when bumped.
 Magnetic disks are good in desktop computers because desktops are no bumped off your desk onto the floor.
 I would only use a rotating rust device in a Pi project if the project was built into a solid box that will not move.

-SSDs use less power and most can run off a USB 2 port.
+SSDs use less power and some can run off a USB 2 port.
 SSDs below 1 TB are always on sale.
 Plus there are lots of SSDs left over from upgrades to larger SSDs.
-The left overs are mostly mSATA and there are really low cost mSATA enclosures.
+The left overs may be mSATA and there are really low cost mSATA enclosures.
 You can also buy bare boards for the mSATA drive or just leave off the enclosure case when your project will be enclosed.

 Worth?

-Last time I purchased a microSD card, the shops had dropped 8 GB cards and moved 16 GB down to the same price.
-Today I found quality fast 64 GB cards for the same price.
+Last time I purchased a microSD card, the shops had dropped quality fast 16 GB cards and moved 32 GB down to the same price.
+Today I found quality fast 64 GB cards for the same price as 32 GB.
 Skimping on the microSD card space is no longer worth the effort for anything less than the new Raspberry Pi 4 model.

 The Raspberry Pi models up to the 3B+ all have USB2 connections.
 The Pi 4 has USB3.
 With USB3, you can make use of fast SSDs for managing large amounts of data.
 When anyone upgrades an SSD for more space, the old SSD can plug into a Pi 4 for really fast data access compared to a microSD card.
 I suggest a Pi 4 with more than 64 GB of data should use an SSD for the data, not the microSD card.